- provide open-ended activities so that our children develop their imagination.

 I have been working at King Street Primary and Pre-School for over ten years and have worked in lots of different year groups during my time here, but I love my current role and can't imagine being any where else!

 I consider myself very lucky to work with all of the amazing children and families who enter our doors every day.

 I live in Spennymoor with my little boy and we have a LOT of pets.
-I have four rescue cats, an axolotl, two guinea pigs, a tortoise and three rescue hens!
+I have four rescue cats, two guinea pigs, and three rescue hens!

 I enjoy reading, going for long walks and singing.